vrsh/Calculator/README.md

 # Calculator
-Building a basic Calculator using HTML, CSS and JavaScript Calulator.html contains the basic display content.
+Building a basic Calculator using HTML, CSS and JavaScript

-Calculator.css contains the styling for the calculator being built.
-Calculator.js, a JavaScript file contains the logic being used totake input, perform operations and display output on the calculator screen in the browser.
+Calculator.js, a JavaScript file contains the logic being used to take input(onclick event), perform operations and display output on the calculator screen in the browser.
+The calculator is configured to execute the basic operations only.